 But the truth is that successfully making a career change is more difficult than that.
 It can be daunting, confusing, and stressful.
 As career coach and “Career Relaunch” podcast host Joseph Liu describes his own situation in an article for Forbes,

 “Make no mistake, career pivots involve more friction, disruption, and risk than simply staying on a more linear, traditional career path.
 Having experienced the emotional ups and downs of navigating career changes myself during the past two decades of my professional life, I’m now focused on understanding what it takes to successfully reinvent yourself.”

-With this context, and with the words of poet Mary Oliver in mind – “What is it you plan to do with your one wild and precious life?” – we lay out 12 suggestions for navigating a successful career change:
+Wondering how to make a successful career change?
+With this context, and with the words of poet Mary Oliver in mind – “What is it you plan to do with your one wild and precious life?” – we lay out 12 steps to a successful career change:

 Figure out the why

 Before you make the leap, consider your reasons for wanting to make a career change:

 - What is it that you like and don’t like about your current role, employer, industry, or career path?